DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/chart-layout.md

 ![Layout](../../images/diagram-layout.png)

 If your document contains several unconnected charts, you can specify a layout for a particular chart.
 Select the chart's element(s) (shape or connector) and click a layout command.
-The **Diagram** rebuilds layout of a chart to witch the selected element belongs.
+The **Diagram** rebuilds the layout of a chart to witch the selected element belongs.

 ![Layout](../../images/diagram-layout-with-selection.png)